 Why attend an open day?

-As a smaller provider, it’s important that you’re able to see yourself flourishing here.
+As a smaller specialist provider, it’s important that you can see yourself flourishing with us.
 Our open day will help you to make an informed, confident decision about your future.
-Don’t miss the opportunity to see what sets us apart, what makes studying at Norland unique and what makes a career as a Norland Nanny so fulfilling.
+Don’t miss the opportunity to see what sets us apart and what makes studying at Norland unique – from our integrated academic and real-world experience approach to the learning experience on offer.

-Book for our next open day
+Register for our open day

 a male and a female student holding a sign that says Welcome to Norland at an open day